abearly/ScientiaMobileAngular/Exercise2/readme.md

 * Template Files
     - `admin-angular.blade.php`
     - `home-angular.blade.php`
-    - `modal.blade.php`
+    - `product_modal.blade.php`

-`modal.blade.php` can either be used directly or as an example skeleton.
+`product_modal.blade.php` can either be used directly or as an example skeleton.

 All necessary dependencies, including UI-Router, have already been imported into the HTML, and the module has already been initialized (see resources/views/layouts/application_master.blade.php and resources/views/content.blade.php).